nsidc/qgreenland/doc/contributor/how-to/run-qgreenland.md

 ## How to start the service stack

-Start the stack with docker-compose:
+Start the stack with docker compose:

 ```
-docker-compose up -d
+docker compose up -d
 ```